embedcapteam4/beautiful-jekyll/prototype.md

 Here is what the current prototype looks like:

-This is the current prototype we are working with:

 <figure>
 	<img style="width: 50%; height: 50%" src="{{ '/img/Rapid_Proto_TV_Camera.jpg' | prepend: site.baseurl }}" alt="">
 	<!-- <figcaption>Hover Gesture Controller</figcaption> -->